pradhanshrijal/pradhanshrijal.github.io/_posts/2024-02-15-a-chaotic-guide-to-using-docker-for-robotics-research-part-i.md

 For this purpose we have to organise this folder in a particular manner so that all the containers know exactly where to find it.
 We can do this with the [PHA Docker].
 The simplest explanation is that this is a space for all the automated scripts and parameter files relevant for the project.

-All you have to do is make sure the `USER` variable is defined in the system ().
+All you have to do is make sure the `USER` variable is defined in the system.

 ```bash
 echo $USER